-Please contact the Ministerial and Parliamentary Services’ (M&PS) State Manager for the ACT if you wish to request a Canberra-based vehicle.
+Please contact the Ministerial and Parliamentary Services’ (M&PS) ACT Territory Manager if you wish to request a Canberra-based vehicle.

 Where the Commonwealth holds an existing lease on an available vehicle, it is generally expected that you will use this vehicle on the basis of ensuring value for money to the Commonwealth.